Jing Ji Yin

 2. 徴調 Zhi mode

 Standard tuning can also be considered as 5 6 1 2 3 5 6 .
 In zhi mode this same tuning also seems sometimes to be considered as 2 3 5 6 7 2 3 .
 My tentative understanding here, based on considering the relative tuning as 1 2 4 5 6 1 2 , is that the main tonal center is 5 (transcribed as G but still a relative pitch), secondary is 1 (a fifth above 5).
-The open third string is avoided, as is its relative pitch (4 or relative F).
+The open third string is avoided, but not its relative pitch (4 or relative F).
 2 (B, a major third above G) is quite common, but so also is 1 (C), though it is a fourth above the main tonal center.
-So far this is not unusualy.
+So far this is not unusual.
 However, there are three places in the first section where a note does not fit into this analyis.
 Two of these might work: the very first note (flatted 7, which is a minor third above the tonal center, something not uncommon); and a sharped 1 (C#) also in the first line.
-The third of them, however, seems unequivocally to be a mistake; it occurs in the middle of the third column, where the "上十往來" makes no musical sense (perhaps it should be "上九往來: 十 and 九 might easily be misread; in this case the "合" that comes just before this, in a place that makes no sense, would logically come right after the "九").
+The third of them, occurs in the middle of the third column, where the "上十往來" seems very odd: more idiomatic would be "上九往來: 十 and 九 might easily be misread; but in this case the "合" that comes just before this, in a place that makes no sense, would logically come right after the "九").

 For more information about 徵調 zhi mode see Shenpin Zhi Yi.
 For modes in general see Modality in Early Ming Qin Tablature.
 (Return)